 What we can finally conclude from the theories and examples seen above?
 Following are the key takeaways:

-- Invest Early: It helps us to increase the time factor in the compound interest formula.
+- Start Investing Early: It helps when we increase the time factor in the compound interest formula.
 The longer the money stays invested, the bigger will be the final amount.
 But what does it mean when we say early, in the 20s, 30s?
 No, what we mean by early is “today.”
 No matter what is the age of a person who is not investing, the ideal time to start is today.
 Longer time means enhanced compounding.

-- Systematic Investing: We’ll never have big chunks of money available for investing.
-It is practically possible for us to spare a few thousand rupees each month.
+- Systematic Investing: Most of us will never have big chunks of money available for investing.
+It is practically possible for us to spare only a few thousand rupees each month.
 Hence, investing through systematic investment plans offered by mutual funds is a good starting point.
 The idea is to keep increasing the quantum of invested money to a sizeable number.
 The effect of the power of compounding on a larger invested corpus will be more fantastic.

 - Thoughtful Investing: Investing in an index fund and holding on to it for 20 years can easily yield a 12% per annum return.
 But thoughtful investing will help you earn a few percentage points more.
 Check this example, you can see, how even a small enhancement in the rate of return influences the final result.

 Just by remembering the compound interest formula, we know what factors to control to see the magnificent effect of the power of compounding.
 The process of wealth building is not complicated, but it requires discipline.
-We must agree to invest thoughtfully, and regularly, and must also agree to hold investments for a long-time.
+We must agree to invest thoughtfully, regularly, and hold on to it for a long time.
 If we can do these three things, our chances of becoming financially independent are almost certain.

 [Suggested Reading: How much money do I need to retire from a job.]